tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 Over the past several years (drastically increased by COVID-19), being digitally native has become an expectation.
 Everything and everyone from companies and brands of all sizes, to any form of organization, to individuals are consistently improving and monetizing their digital presence.
 What this has enabled is the realization and experimentation with digital leverage; recently dramatically enhanced by NFTs.
 Digital leverage can be summarized with an excerpt from an excellent [post](https://j.mirror.xyz/) by John Palmer where he says, "for entire broad categories of software, if an application doesn't recognize that people hold inventories, it won't be compelling to users.
 As we move into the future, more people on the Internet will be accumulating their own inventories of digital objects and won't want to spend time in software that forces them to 'start over'".
 NFTs, and crypto broadly, are drastically expanding the interoperable nature of these "inventories" that we're just beginning to explore.

 Ownership and scalability are the two core components of digital leverage.
-Inventories and ownership can be used interchangeably in the new digital realm, as NFTs give people, users, gamers, etc. the ability to own the assets they interact with.
+Inventories and ownership can be used interchangeably in the new digital realm, as NFTs give people, users, gamers, companies etc. the ability to own the assets they interact with.
 Composability is the attribute that ties ownership and inventories together as the ability to port and move digital items across various different domains is a unique trait NFTs and crypto enable.

 Companies, games, ecosystems, social networks and everything built on top of, or interacting with, web 3.0 not applying this interoperability concept will fall behind.
-We'll continue to see these "inventories" increase, which creates demand for composability of digital assets increases, which creates new, broader inventories feeding a massive flywheel effect.
+We'll continue to see these "inventories" increase, which creates demand for composability of digital assets increases, which creates new, broader inventories feeding a massive flywheel effect supported game theory.

+Power of true ownership and the ability to profit off of

 * Inability to transfer digital items and in-game assets, game ecosystem TAM and users becomes increasingly difficult to grow as no one will want to operate inside a closed environment (already seeing this with API access, open source code, etc.)
 * Inability to transport followers/likes/accomplishments etc., ecosystem won't benefit from network effects already established along with the inability to integrate with future web 3.0 social media and community based things
 * Inability to compose with established games and organizations and not allowing users to build on top of your ecosystem drastically limits the upside potential moving forward

 Digital presence/ownership worth more than physical at scale and ability to leverage marginal cost increase in producing more goods (think software at scale)

+MARGINAL INCREASE OF USERS --> through future scaling of social networks, internet access, online presence would prefer digital items/experiences as they have orders of magnitude greater reach than physical items, especially things that could easily seamlessly integrate links to wallets that the lay person can understand kind of like a flex of friends/likes/retweets/favorites/etc --> those are easy to display now but future will be easy to have a representation of NFT (digital assets) at similar ease of use

+VIRALITY OF THINGS--> Beeple, baby yoda (specific IP), Visa cryptopunk, etc etc, viral growth lasts and is much more tangible to future value and indicators than real life things at the same scale --> impressions and views are worth more

 SCALABILITY through traditional internet distribution models and reach that NFTs and digital assets have.
 The world is increasingly active 24/7 with global distribution that crypto uniquely benefits from as the markets are global and never close.